 8. PERSIST.
 It is highly likely you will get some rejections.
 If that happens, simply move to the next agent on your list, and keep going.
 If your book is truly outstanding, someone will express an interest sooner or later.

-(Incidentally, if you’re enjoying these posts, why not return to the main blog page and subscribe, so you don’t miss out on useful content like this?)
+(Incidentally, if you’re enjoying these posts, why not subscribe, so you don’t miss out on useful content like this?)